AliceO2Group/simulation/docs/transport/mckine.md

 In the loop over the tracks all kinds of things might be done:
 * check PDG properties,
 * check kinematics or production vertex,
-* check child-parent relatiions among particles,
+* check child-parent relations among particles,
 * etc.
 There are various different methods to access the properties of an `o2::MCTrack` object as can be seen in the [source code](https://github.com/AliceO2Group/AliceO2/blob/dev/DataFormats/simulation/include/SimulationDataFormat/MCTrack.h).